Unitech/pm2/README.md

 $ pm2 start app.js
 ```

-Your app is now put in background, kept alive forever and monitored.
+Your app is now put in background, monitored and kept alive forever.

 ## Module system